Create a Persistent Xubuntu Live USB from CD

 Install Startup Disk Creator (if missing)

 NOTE: Older versions of Xubuntu include Startup Disk Creator by default.
-In newer versions, you’ll need to install it manually.
+Newer versions may require a manual install.

-Open a terminal window with Ctrl + Alt + T and run the following command:
+Open a terminal (Ctrl + Alt + T) and run:

 sudo apt install usb-creator-gtk

-Important: Back up all files from your USB flash drive before proceeding.
+Important: Back up all files on your USB drive before proceeding.

 Steps to Create a Bootable Persistent Xubuntu USB